apky/dotfiles/README.md

 cd dotfiles && ./install
 ```

-To upgrade your submodules to their latest versions, you could periodically run `git submodule update --init --remote`
+To upgrade your submodules to their latest versions, periodically run `git submodule update --init --remote`